 You’ll have 2 different school placements within Hampshire, Dorset, Wiltshire or the Isle of Wight.
 You’ll be placed as close as possible to home, but allow for up to 1 hour for travel (self-funded).
 The rest of the time you’ll be in University, other settings, and independently studying.

-Ian Campton is a Senior Teaching Fellow in Mathematics Education.
-He has a lot of experience teaching in a variety of rural and inner-city Primary and Junior schools, both as a teacher and an assistant headteacher.
+Ian Campton is a senior teaching fellow in mathematics education.
+He has a lot of experience teaching in rural and inner-city primary and junior schools, both as a teacher and an assistant head teacher.
 He was also the mathematics coordinator for most of these schools.
 His research interests include mathematical subject knowledge of primary school teachers, realistic mathematics education, conceptual and procedural learning.
 Read Ian Campton's staff profile.

 “I have been put in great schools for my placement and this has really set me up for my future career as a primary teacher.
 I was also lucky enough to travel to Kenya and teach over there.
 This was an incredible experience that I will remember for the rest of my life.”